 North Hills in North Little Rock

 Just driving down North Hills Boulevard is enough to give one a light overload, but if you drive in and out of the neighborhoods, you'll see lots more.
 Even the golf course (The Greens of North Hills) is decorated.
-I found a house covered in colored lights on Old Forge and several really neat ones with characters and inflatables.
+We found a house covered in colored lights on Old Forge and several really neat ones with characters and inflatables.
 If you travel around the lakes of Lakewood and near the Old Mill, you'll also see some awesomely decorated houses.

 Pleasant Valley is located near Rodney Parham road in Little Rock.
 The houses in this neighborhood normally decorate well.
 These are large houses with lots of inflatable Christmas decorations and some fun light displays too.
 There a few standout houses, but many of the houses at least have lights and a few decorations.